-Bit Name Description 15 - 3 (Reserved) od) 2 Reset CAN A transition from 0 to 1 resets the CAN controller (used when the CAN interface is bus off).
-1 Reboot module A transition from 0 to 1 reboots the Communicator (software reset) sent on the ControlNet network.)
-0 - Idle (No new data issued to the CAN network.
-Data received from the CAN network is
+Bit Name Description 15 - 3 (Reserved) (Reserved) 2 Reset CAN A transition from 0 to 1 resets the CAN controller (used when the CAN interface is bus off).
+1 Reboot module A transition from 0 to 1 reboots the Communicator (software reset) 0 Operation mode This bit sets the start-up operation mode of the Communicator: 0 - Idle (No new data issued to the CAN network.
+Data received from the CAN network is sent on the EtherCAT network.)
+1 - Run (Data is exchanged between the CAN network and EtherCAT.)